jaredhanson/locomotive/README.md

 ## Quick Start

-`lcm`, the command line interface to Locomotive, can be used to generate a starter application.
-To use it, install Locomotive globally.
+`maglev`, the command line interface to Maglev, can be used to generate a starter application.
+To use it, install Maglev globally.

     $ npm install locomotive -g

 Next, create an application and install dependencies.

-    $ lcm create hello
+    $ maglev create hello
     $ cd hello
     $ npm install

 Start the server.

-    $ lcm server
+    $ maglev server

 The application is available at [localhost:3000](http://localhost:3000).

 Start the server with node debug mode

-	$ lcm server --debug (node --debug mode)
+	$ maglev server --debug (node --debug mode)
-	$ lcm server --debug-brk (node --debug-brk mode)
+	$ maglev server --debug-brk (node --debug-brk mode)

 Then you can use debug tools like [node-inspector](https://github.com/dannycoates/node-inspector) to debug your application as usual.